srgokribb/Rifdock-Total-Setup/README.md

      $ export PATH=$PATH:/srgo/rosetta/ninja-1.10.2/
      $ echo $PATH
 - export PATH=$PATH:new_adress_to_add
-- Add PATH using 'export' is not permenant, so
+- Adding current working directory to PATH with 'export' is not permenant, so if the permetant registration is needed, .bashrc file is should be revices after back-up.

 ##### (4) Check the location of C++ and GCC (Ref: https://new.rosettacommons.org/docs/latest/build_documentation/Cxx11Support).
      $ which -a c++